 Printing projects can be intimidating, but they don’t have to be!
 With the right tools and equipment, anyone can complete a small printing project at home.
 Whether you’re designing your own business cards, printing holiday invitations for family, or making personalized thank you cards, the equipment listed here is crucial for all you need to get started.

 Here are some of the most important pieces of equipment necessary for any small printing project.
+And check out the link to find safe card making materials online.

 First and foremost, every small printing project requires a printer—and not just any printer.
 A digital printer is essential to modern printing projects, as it allows for high-quality prints with no need to use film.
 Not only do digital printers allow you to print at home instead of using a photo lab (saving time and money), but they also make it easy to preview your images before blow-drying, censoring, or cropping them!